Skip to content

 Ex) "2023-07-01T00:00:00.008Z"

-Not supported by Apple App Store.
+Not supported on Apple App Store.

-Not supported by Apple App Store.
+Not supported on Apple App Store.

 Amazon App Store : The userId of the Amazon account.